-- If we say no to your Level 1 Appeal, the written notice we send you will include instructions on how to make a Level 2 Appeal with the Independent Review Organization.
-These instructions will tell who can make this Level 2 Appeal, what deadlines you must follow, and how to reach the review organization. - When you make an appeal to the Independent Review Organization, we will send the information we have about your appeal to this organization.
+• If we say no to your Level 1 Appeal, the written notice we send you will include instructions on how to make a Level 2 Appeal with the Independent Review Organization.
+These instructions will tell who can make this Level 2 Appeal, what deadlines you must follow, and how to reach the review organization.

+- When you make an appeal to the Independent Review Organization, we will send the information we have about your appeal to this organization.
 This information is called your "case file."
-You have the right to ask us for a copy of your case file.
-We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the Independent Review Organization additional information to support your appeal.
+You have the right to ask us for a copy of your case file. - You have a right to give the Independent Review Organization additional information to support your appeal.